 To download the full report, which was published today, please visit: www.hodesweill.com/research.

-173 institutions from 34 countries participated in this year’s survey, representing aggregate AUM of US$11.1 trillion and portfolio investments in real estate totaling approximately US$1.1 trillion.
+175 institutions from 25 countries participated in this year’s survey, representing aggregate AUM exceeding US$10.2 trillion and portfolio investments in real estate totaling approximately US$1.1 trillion.

 About Hodes Weill